enbytech/enbytech.github.io/README.md

-# :sparkles: The friendly enby tech speakers list :sparkles:
+# :sparkles: The enby tech speakers list :sparkles:

 A list of speakers who are [non-binary], and who do talks about technology.